We’re celebrating our anniversary: £400 Discount! >> Click here!

 The Current State and Future of Hair Transplants

-The FUE hair surgery technique developed by Campbell and Woods has since been improved by the doctors Coen Gho (Holland), Robert Jones (Canada), and Dr. John Cole (USA) shortly after the turn of the millennium.
+The FUE hair surgery technique developed by Campbell and Woods was improved by the doctors Coen Gho (Holland), Robert Jones (Canada), and Dr. John Cole (USA) shortly after the turn of the millennium.
 They improved the process of their Australian colleagues by adapting it for mass use.

 Robotic transplantation